Grammar Quiz

 Sit!

-Note: The structures discussed above for declarative, exclamatory,and imperative sentences aren’t all the possible structures.
+Note: The structures discussed above for declarative, exclamatory, and imperative sentences aren’t all possible.

 Examples of Positive Sentences